 The reason this makes a difference is that there are historical records of Israelites putting tzitzit or g’dilim on garments that do not have four corners.
 For example, consider the above illustrations from the Egyptian Book of Gates.
 The Hebrew men have what appear to be tassels on their aprons, or loin wraps (which have no corners).
 Further, the tassels themselves look nothing like rabbinical or Karaite tzitzit.
 Rather, they look more like a lock of hair.
 The colors are also red and blue (not blue and white).
 This is very different from the rabbinical interpretation.

 To be clear, just because it is a historical fulfillment does not necessarily mean it is a correct fulfillment.
 However, it is still of interest because it is reminiscent of how Messianic Israelites place tzitzit on their belt loops.
 Yet it is problematic, because while the words beged and kecuwth do not require four corners, both Numbers 15:38 and Deuteronomy 22:12 specify four corners (or wings).
 So how can we understand this?
 If our garments have four corners, we should put the tassels on the four corners.
 Yet if our garments do not have four corners, then we can still put the tassels on our garments, to the four directions.
-It might not be the fullest fulfillment, but one might argue that it is better than not putting them at all.
+It might not be the fullest fulfillment, but one might argue that it is better than not putting them on at all.

 Women Should Also Wear Tassels